InterContinental Mark Hopkins Luxury Hotel San Francisco

 Cable Cars

-The InterContinental Mark Hopkins Hotel is also located near all three of San Francisco’s historic cable car lines.
+The InterContinental Mark Hopkins Hotel is near all three of San Francisco’s historic cable car lines.
 Although luggage may still be brought onboard a cable car, it is generally not recommended to do so.
 On the other hand, if the cable car isn’t too crowded, there is room in the covered section.
 You can check with SF MUNI for current fare rates.

 Nearby Attractions